 In the event that you don’t catch a device failure, you will be sent a notification.
 Notifications allow you to take a step back from hands-on monitoring and take a more reactive approach without worrying about losing control.
 This makes PRTG Network Monitor one of the most convenient ping monitoring tools on the market.

 There are a number of different pricing options based on sensors available.
 It starts with a freeware version that supports up to 100 sensors for free.
 If you want to purchase a paid license for PRTG Network Monitor then your prices start at $1,600 (£1,230) for PRTG 500 which supports 500 sensors.
 This continues up until unlimited sensors for PRTG XL1 at $14,500 and PRTG XL5 at $60,000 (£46,137).
-You can download the 30-day free trial of PRTG Network Monitor to evaluate.
+You can download a 30-day free trial of PRTG Network Monitor to evaluate it.

 If cost effectiveness is your primary concern then you should look no further than ManageEngine Free Ping Tool.
 As the name suggests, this is a free ping monitoring tool that allows you to view the availability of devices throughout your network.
 It is ideal for smaller networks in particular because it can monitor up to 10 servers and websites at once.